CodeChefVIT/cookoff-portal-10.0/README.md

 ### Zustand State Management (`useKitchenStore`)

-The core of the application's state is managed by a single Zustand store, `useKitchenStore`.
+The coding part of the application's state is managed by a single Zustand store, `useKitchenStore`.
 This store is the single source of truth for the "Kitchen" (the main coding environment).

 - **State Slices**: The store is organized into logical slices: